Parties may stand aside in by-election to replace MP Owen Paterson

 - Published

-Labour and the Liberal Democrats are in talks to stand aside and back an independent "anti-sleaze" candidate in the by-election prompted by the resignation of Tory MP Owen Paterson.
+Labour, the Lib Dems and the Green Party are discussing standing aside and backing an independent "anti-sleaze" candidate in the by-election prompted by Tory MP Owen Paterson's resignation.

-The Green Party is also said to be open to the proposal for the seat of North Shropshire, which is usually an ultra-safe one for the Conservatives.
+They are all said to be open to the proposal for the seat of North Shropshire, which is usually an ultra-safe one for the Conservatives.

 Mr Paterson quit on Thursday amid a row over his breaking of MPs' rules.